Budō Jiten − Martial Arts Dictionary

 Lit.
 Inside, shade, yin, negative, sex organs, secret, shadow.
 The term In is defined as the inner space around the body that is not exposed to sunlight, or covered by a shadow.
 In, also known as ura, is defined as the reverse side, the undersurface, or the lining of the fabric of the human body.

-One of the concepts of Okinawa Ti is to divide the human body in two categories: In and Yō, which are opposite to each other in the same way as Yin and Yang, or Negative and Positive.
-In Okinawa Ti these concepts do not have any mystical or magical connotations.
-On the contrary, the knowledge of In/Yō is essential in order to achieve a high level of technical proficiency and control in Kakie and Iri Kumi.
+One of the concepts of Ti is to divide the human body in two categories: In and Yō, which are opposite to each other in the same way as Yin and Yang, or Negative and Positive.
+In Ti these concepts do not have any mystical or magical connotations.
+On the contrary, the knowledge of In/Yō is essential in order to achieve a high level of technical proficiency and control during Kakie and Iri Kumi.

 Itosu Ankō (alt.
 Itosu Ankoh, Itosu Anko, Ankoh Itosu, Anko Itosu)

 Itosu Ankō (1831 — 1915) was an important Okinawan martial arts teacher from the "Shuri Ti tradition".
 He is known for developing one of the first simplified Karate curriculums based on kata (forms), which was used to instruct at an elementary school level.
 His teachers were Nagahama Chikudun Pechin and Matsumura Sōkon.
 Itosu Ankō is widely credited for creating the Five Pinan Forms, also known as "Heian" in Japanese Karate.
 However, this information is based on oral tradition rather than any first-hand historical documentation.